-Applications for waivers can be made to the Department of Education, Training and Employment and include prescribed information from regulation 42 and 45, such as the following:
+Applications for waivers can be made to the department and include prescribed information from regulation 42 and 45, such as the following:

 Approved providers must be mindful that the department may refuse an application for waiver, and that if a waiver is granted it may impact on the rating of their service against the National Quality Standard .